 Letter of Application

-In your letter of application you must make it clear the period that you would like to spend at Durham (October-December 2014 OR January-March 2015 OR either period).
+The letter of application must make clear which period applicants would like to spend at Durham (October-December 2017 OR January-March 2018.
+If either period is suitable please indicate).

-We normally offer teaching buy-out costs at a pro-rata rate at junior replacement level, up to £8,000 (for the full three month period or pro rata for shorter stays).
-In due course, should the IAS offer you a fellowship, a letter from your home institution will be required supporting this claim.
-The costs of salaried fellows will be paid directly to their home institutions, while fellows who are self-employed will be reimbursed directly.
+The IAS normally offers teaching buy-out costs at junior replacement level, up to £8,000 (for the full three month period, pro rata for shorter periods).
+In due course, should the IAS offer a Fellowship, a letter from the applicant’s home institution will be required supporting this claim.
+The buy-out costs of salaried Fellows will be paid directly to their home institutions.
+Fellows who are self-employed will be reimbursed directly.

-Finally, please indicate in your letter of application if you will be accompanied by a spouse or partner and/or if you have a family that will be travelling with you.
-However, please note that accommodation suitable for families is limited and that the IAS cannot, therefore, guarantee that such accommodation will be provided.
-The IAS cannot cover the costs of family travel and subsistence.
+Applicants must indicate in the letter of application if they will be accompanied by a spouse or partner and/or if they have a family that will be travelling with them.
+However, accommodation suitable for families is limited and the IAS cannot guarantee that such accommodation will be provided.
+The IAS cannot cover the costs of family travel or subsistence.

-Your Curriculum Vitae/Résumé should include evidence of your research interests and career to date, and of your international standing and impact in your field.
+The Curriculum Vitae/Résumé should include evidence of research interests and career to date, international recognition and impact in the field.

-References should be emailed by your referees directly to the IAS Administrator (see below) by the appropriate deadline (09 June 2013).
-References should include comments about the applicant's standing in their particular field, the quality of the applicant's research, the level of recognition that has been received for this research, the quality of the proposed research to be undertaken at Durham, and the degree to which the applicant would contribute to and benefit from being in a multi-disciplinary community of fellows.
+References should be emailed by referees directly to the IAS Administrator (see below) by the appropriate deadline (10 June 2016).
+The IAS will not make any request for references not received by the application deadline.
+References should include comments about the applicant's standing in their particular field, the quality of the applicant's research, the level of recognition that has been received for this research, the quality of the proposed research to be undertaken at Durham, and the degree to which the applicant would contribute to and benefit from being in an interdisciplinary community of Fellows.

-The Fellowship proposal (c.500-1000 words) should include details of your planned activity whilst holding an IAS fellowship, the contacts and contribution you envisage making at Durham, and how your planned research will fit with the 2014-15 theme.
-Please take into consideration the evaluation criteria when completing your proposal.
-This must be submitted with your application letter and CV.
+The Fellowship proposal (c.500-1000 words) should describe the activities planned whilst holding an IAS Fellowship, the contacts and contribution envisaged in Durham, and how the proposed research will fit with the 2017/18 Structure theme.
+Applicants should take into consideration the evaluation criteria when completing the proposal.
+This must be submitted with the application letter and CV.

-Applications are also welcome from Durham University staff but, in addition to the above materials, a letter from their Head of Department confirming that they have their permission to apply must be submitted with the application.
-See Internal Applications webpage for further details
+Applications are also welcome from similarly distinguished Durham University staff but, in addition to the above materials, a letter from their Head of Department must be submitted with the application, confirming that the applicant has their permission to seek a Fellowship.
+See Internal Applications webpage for further details.

-All applications will be considered carefully by the IAS Fellowship Selection Committee and against the following evaluation criteria:
+All applications will be evaluated by the IAS Fellowship Selection Committee according to the following criteria:

 - Criterion 1.
-International standing and contribution of the candidate to his/her field, as appropriate to the career stage of the candidate (40%)
+International standing and contribution of the candidate to the field, as appropriate to the career stage of the candidate (40%)

 - Criterion 2.
-Quality of proposal for activities while at the IAS and relevance to the Annual Theme (30%)
+Quality of the proposed research activities while at the IAS and relevance to the annual theme (30%)